-The Crime and Corruption Commission transition to a predominantly civilianised model for its

-Corruption Division and only retain the number of seconded police officers required at and below director-level to ensure there are effective and efficient corruption investigations.
+Recommendation Commentary Recommendation 7 In progress - Due to be completed by 30 June 2026 The Crime and Corruption Commission transition to a predominantly civilianised model for its Corruption Division and only retain the number of seconded police officers required at and below director-level to ensure there are effective and efficient corruption investigations.

-In progress - Due to be completed by 30 June 2026

 The CCC has identified key factors relevant to determining the right composition of civilian and seconded Queensland Police Officers in the corruption investigation function.
 The CCC has approved a future state model that is predominantly civilian and leverages the skills and capabilities of seconded police officers.
 The CCC has determined that seconded police officers should comprise 30% of the corruption investigator cohort.
 This ratio will achieve a predominance of civilian investigators in the Corruption Division but will also provide for effective and efficient investigations.
 This will support the delivery of the Corruption Strategy with a focus on redesigning the way we work to support the successful transformation of the Corruption Division.
-The CCC is implementing the transition to the future state and expects this to be completed by June 2026.

-See also commentary in relation to Recommendations 9 and 10.
+The transition to the future state is underway with only three positions requiring further change.
+It is expected this will be completed by June 2026.
+Recommendation 8 Completed The Executive Director Corruption Operations be transitioned to a civilian position as soon as possible.
+The Executive Director Corruption Investigations commenced on 20 March 2023.
+Recommendation 9 In progress - Due to be completed by 30 June 2026 With a view to implementing recommendation 7 over the next five years, the Crime and Corruption Commission and the Queensland Police Service jointly review each seconded police officer position within the Corruption Division at or before the conclusion of the secondment period for each of these positions.
+To date, the CCC has transitioned four police positions to civilian investigator positions in the Corruption Division.
+Three more positions will transition before or no later than June 2026.
+The CCC has developed a transition strategy to reach the civilian- to-seconded police officer ratio and continues to review each police position in line with secondment end dates or natural attrition.
+The CCC are engaging with QPS as the future state is implemented.
+See also commentary in relation to Recommendations 3 and 7.